Radical Textiles - Thread Talks

 Resistance: Feminism, back by popular demand

-Hear from Kate Just and Kay Lawrence, facilitated by Curator of International Art Pre-1980, Tansy Curtin.
+Hear from Kate Just and Kay Lawrence, facilitated by Exhibition Curator & Curator of Decorative Art and Design, Rebecca Evans.

 Kate Just is a feminist artist best known for her inventive and political use of knitting.
 In addition to her solo practice, Just often works socially and collaboratively within communities to create large scale, public or textile based art projects that tackle significant social issues including gender-based violence, reproductive freedom, LGBTQIA rights and political protest.